dpaissan/utility_scripts/docker-django-deploy/README.md

 7) run: "sudo docker build -t webapp ."

 8) run: "sudo docker -d -p 8000:80 webapp" to run docker and map the local port 8000 to it.

+NB: Remember to create a local settings with this content:

+from settings import *

+ALLOWED_HOSTS = ['*']
+MEDIA_ROOT = '/home/docker/persistent/media/'
+STATIC_ROOT = '/home/docker/volatile/static/'

+importing this file in settings.py with this code:

+try:
+    from local_settings import *
+except ImportError:
+    pass